bsurc/docs/docs/scheduling.md

 Jobs scripts can be submitted to the scheduler using the command `sbatch`.
-These job scripts (sometimes called "batch scripts", "sbatch scripts", or "submission scripts") start with a header containing slurm parameters; the lines will all start with `#SBATCH`.
-These slurm parameters tell the scheduler how to allocate resources, and terminal commands, which are the commands you actually want to run: including shell commands, running scripts through other programs like R or Python, or calling specific software.
+These job scripts (sometimes called "batch scripts", "sbatch scripts", or "submission scripts") start with a header containing slurm parameters; the lines read by sbatch all start with `#SBATCH`.
+These slurm parameters tell the scheduler how to allocate resources, and terminal commands, which encompasses what you actually want to run: including shell commands, running scripts through other programs like R or Python, or calling specific software.
 Here we will discuss the slurm parameters and provide some basic options to help you get started, but please see the
 [Slurm sbatch documentation](https://slurm.schedmd.com/sbatch.html) for a